kibunchininumunu/Nextcloud_Ubuntu/nextcloud.md

-# Example installation on Ubuntu 22.04.03 LTS with Apache2, APCu, redis, and MariaDB behind an NGINX proxy, no Docker, no Snap
+# Example installation on Ubuntu 22.04.03 LTS with Apache2, APCu, redis, and MariaDB, no Docker, no Snap

 ## Who is this for?
 This is an example installation for Ubuntu users who want to host a Nextcloud instance bare metal.
 No Docker, no Snap.